ManIForgot/Ocatanet_May_Task-1/README.md

-This is my task1 of ATM assigned by Octanet.
+This is my task1 of ATM assigned by Octanet Pvt.
+Lt.